Sayed-Mohamed8114/html_and_css_js_projects-/youtube clone/README.md

 <pre>
-  clone for youtube , simple projetc to practise css and html..
+  clone for youtube , simple project to practise css and html..

  <bold> here the overview picture about the final result </bold>
 </pre>